Decolonization: Netherlands

-United Nations Trust Territories
+United Nations trust territories

 When the United Nations was formed in 1945, it established trust territories.
 These territories included the League of Nations mandate territories which had not achieved independence by 1945, along with the former Italian Somaliland.
 The Trust Territory of the Pacific Islands was transferred from Japanese to US administration.
 By 1990 all but one of the trust territories had achieved independence, either as independent states or by merger with another independent state; the Northern Mariana Islands elected to become a commonwealth of the United States.

 The emergence of the Third World (1945–present)

 Newly independent states organised themselves in order to oppose continued economic colonialism by former imperial powers.
 The Non-Aligned Movement constituted itself around the main figures of Jawaharlal Nehru, the first Prime Minister of India, Sukarno, the Indonesian president, Josip Broz Tito the Communist leader of Yugoslavia, and Gamal Abdel Nasser, head of Egypt.
 In 1955 these leaders gathered at the Bandung Conference along with Sukarno, the leader of Indonesia, and Zhou Enlai, Premier of the People's Republic of China.
-In 1960, the UN General Assembly voted the Declaration on the Granting of Independence to Colonial Countries and Peoples.
-The next year, the Non-Aligned Movement was officially created in Belgrade (1961), and was followed in 1964 by the creation of the United Nations Conference on Trade and Development (UNCTAD) which tried to promote a New International Economic Order (NIEO).
+In 1960, the UN General Assembly voted on the Declaration on the Granting of Independence to Colonial Countries and Peoples.
+The next year, the first Non-Aligned Movement conference was held in Belgrade (1961), and was followed in 1964 by the creation of the United Nations Conference on Trade and Development (UNCTAD) which tried to promote a New International Economic Order (NIEO).
 The NIEO was opposed to the 1944 Bretton Woods system, which had benefited the leading states which had created it, and remained in force until 1971 after the United States' suspension of convertibility from dollars to gold.
-The main tenets of the NIEO were:
+The main principles of the NIEO are: